-All of this to say, that Melaleuca should not be feared and avoided at all costs the way it seems to be around animals.
-If you have a newborn or young kitten, I do not recommend using it on them, or small dogs less than 20 lbs, or even large dogs in large amounts, or animals with liver disease.
+In summary, Tea Tree should not be feared and avoided at all costs around animals, but must be used with some caution.
 Because this oil is so common, we tend to think it is very safe to use on ourselves, but the truth is it is very potent and should only be used in small amounts or diluted, even with people.
 Be knowledgeable about the information that is out there.
 Be sure to look at all the facts and ask questions.
 The margin of safety for this oil may be larger (or smaller) than what you may have originally thought.
-That being said, there are other oils that are equally as effective as Melaleuca that have an even higher margin of safety for small animals.
+That being said, there are other oils (such as Melissa, Geranium, or Arborvitae) that are equally as effective as Tea Tree and have an even higher margin of safety for dogs and cats.

 Birds are extremely sensitive to essential oils, so I recommend only using a water diffuser if it is in the same room as the birds, rather than one that pulls oils directly from the bottle.
 They can benefit from the oils just like we can!
 Here is some good information about birds and oils: